ShawnCustodio/nnPCApy/README.md

 ## What's in each subfolder

-`src/nnpcapy/` is the installable library: `nsprcomp.py` is the EM solver (NumPy port of the R algorithm), `nnpca.py` adds GMT parsing and per-pathway helpers, `aucell.py` and `ssGSEA.py` are the two other scoring methods the EMTscore family uses.
+`src/nnpcapy/` is the installable library: `nsprcomp.py` is the core EM solver, `nnpca.py` adds GMT parsing and per-pathway helpers, `aucell.py` and `ssGSEA.py` are the two other scoring methods the EMTscore family uses.